hurricanemark/DailyCodingChallenge/README.md

 ## Organization

+One problem/solution per python file.
 Each python file contains the given problem in the commented section and my attempted code below it.
+The files are not linked or referenced to one another.
+However, you could run pytest on the entire directory.
 Be sure to open it up and read it.

 Feel free to suggest better performance for any of my solution here.